 I tell you, Do not resist an evil person.
 If someone strikes you on the right cheek, turn to him the other also.
 And if someone wants to sue you and take your tunic, let him have your cloak as well.
 If someone forces you to go one mile, go with him two miles. [oNIV Matt.5:39-41]If the Enemy wants to take away from you the meaning of a perfectly good word and turn it to evil, let them have it, and find (or better: invent) another word to take its place.
 We did that with "inerrant" against "inspiration" and won that battle (for a while).

-I tried today (Jan.18) to make this point to the pastor without citing the Scriptural support, but he was not buying.
+I tried today (20 Jan.18) to make this point to the pastor without citing the Scriptural support, but he was not buying.
 Like the Amish, who will not give up their beloved horses in the face of cultural (in their case, technological) change, he would not back down.
 Perhaps he still also insists on using "gay" to mean "happy" or (as in the KJV, "shiny") and "study" to mean only "work hard" as in the KJV, and not "spend book time" (today's meaning) -- oh wait, the preachers who quote 2Tim.2:15 never tell you what that word meant in 1611.
 Although they are using the language change to their own advantage, it's still fraud, people are still being misled (see my essay "Selfish Love").
 But I didn't say all that, it's a losing battle.

 What do you do when the language has changed?
 People will not understand you if you try to use the old sense of a word, even when you make a diligent effort to restore to it its old definition.
 It's worse when the Bible translators got it wrong (see also "perfect" and "worship" and especially "heart" in my essay "Mistranslated Words in the Bible").
 "Love" is one of those words.

 Last month, when I first tried to make this point, he said, "I don't think the four of us in this room are confused about the meaning [of 'love']."
 Except that two of the four of us (he and the guy on my right) had already demonstrated such a confusion in that same meeting, and speaking for myself, I know I get confused when I try to use the same word to mean two very different things, and I know it has happened to me with the word "love" in the last year (most recently three months ago).
 Maybe the fourth guy is never confused (I have seen no evidence, one way or the other), but I already blogged the third guy last month, and the pastor's confusion is demonstrated in his consistent and repeated misquote of Rom.5:8 "...while we were yet sinners, God loved us" [his words, Paul actually said "Christ died for us"].
 Nowhere does the Bible say "God loves sinners."
-John 3:16 gets interpreted that way, but it actually says "God loved the cosmos" = His created universe, which He created perfect and "very good," but it fell and was cursed with Adam, nevertheless it will be restored at the end of time by removing the people who do not want God to reign over them [Luke 19:27] leaving only those people who actually do God's commands and therefore are loved by God [John 14:20,21], and because there is no past nor future with God, He sees their future works and loves them through all time, including during their temporary depravity "while we were yet sinners" (repeated also in Eph.2:4,5).
-The pastor admitted in my hearing having trouble memorizing Scripture, that he thinks it's good enough to get the sense right.
+John 3:16 gets interpreted that way, but it actually says "God loved the cosmos" = His created universe, which He created perfect and "very good," but it fell and was cursed with Adam, nevertheless it will be restored at the end of time by removing the people who do not want God to reign over them [Luke 19:27] leaving only those people who actually do God's commands and therefore are loved by God [John 14:20,21], and because there is no past nor future with God, He sees their future works and loves them through all time, including during their temporary depravity "while we were yet sinners" (repeated also in Eph.2:4,5 and indirectly in Gal.2:20).
+This pastor once admitted in my hearing having trouble memorizing Scripture, that he thinks it's good enough to get the sense right.
 I happen to agree with him (I have the same problem), but because I am sensitized to the problem of "love" I immediately detected the discrepancy, where the pastor would not have gotten that sense wrong if he were not confusing the two meanings of "love" in his own mind.
 At least that's what would happen to me when I do the same thing.

 Anyway, I have this policy not to fight a pastor in his own church (see "Forgetting Anger Management" three years ago), and this is his Religion (it defines for him what is "don't confuse me with facts" non-negotiably True), he's not going to change his opinion even if he's Wrong (that's what Religion is), so I need to stop talking about it, maybe just politely tune out.